 YES grew out of an initiative started by the New Zealand Chambers of Commerce back in the late 1970s and aims to inspire young people to discover their potential in business and in life.

-There are other ways to help out throughout the year long program.
+There are other ways you could help out throughout the year long program.
 We need advisors, judges, sponsors and business mentors.

 WHAT IS THE ROLE OF A YES COMPANY MENTOR